sevenval/flat-docs/reference/functions/file-exists.md

 boolean file-exists(string path)
 ```

 The `file-exists` function accepts exactly one argument that is converted to a string.
-The argument must be a path to a local file.
-If the argument is a relative path, the path is resolved relative to the flow file's path.
+The argument must be a `fit://`-URL, otherwise an empty result is returned and an error will be raised.

-The funktion returns `true` if the file exists, `false` otherwise.
+The function returns `true` if the URL references an existing file or directory, `false` otherwise.

 ## Examples